opencybersecurityalliance/kestrel-lang/docs/overview.rst

     - Applying existing public and proprietary detection logic as analytics.
     - Reusing and sharing individual hunting steps and entire hunt books.

-- Kestrel runtime: a machine interpreter that deals with *how to hunt*.
+- Kestrel runtime: A machine interpreter that deals with *how to hunt*.

     - Compiling the *what* against specific hunting platform instructions.
     - Executing the compiled code locally and remotely.